gustaveroussy/CFS/docs/CFS_Tuto_Visium.md

 ### ICA table

 This tab displays the searchable, editable IC annotation table.
 An IC annotation table can be filled dynamically in the [**ICA**](#ica-annotation) tab, or imported using the **Choose CSV File** atop this tab.
 The annotation table can also be downloaded using the `Download table` button at the bottom of the table
-You can find an example of annotation table for the mouse brain visium sample [here](LINK TO THE TABLE), but exact IC ordering can vary slightly between runs, leading to downstream misinterpretation.
+An example of annotation table for the mouse brain visium sample can be found [here](LINK TO THE TABLE), but exact IC ordering can vary slightly between runs, leading to downstream misinterpretation.
 Use with caution.

 ![ICAtable](https://raw.githubusercontent.com/gustaveroussy/CFS/development/docs/Tutorial_images/ICAtable.png)